Queen Victoria: The Petite Powerhouse

 She redefined the role of the monarch, shifting from active political power to a symbolic head of state, yet her personal influence remained immense.
 Her dedication to duty and strong moral compass helped to restore public faith in the monarchy.

-By the time of her death in 1901, Queen Victoria had become an icon, a symbol of stability and power.
+By the time of her death in 1901, Queen Victoria had become an iconic symbol of stability and power.
 Her legacy continues to shape the understanding of British history and monarchy to this day.

 Prince Albert of Saxe-Coburg and Gotha, Queen Victoria and their children circa 1861, sourced from National Portrait Gallery